BGDlab/Locutus/README.md

 continuous Change-Driven processing approach.
-With multiple Locutus configurations possible for multiple Locutus deployments (whether through Jenkins or otherwise), the possibilities are nearly limitless.
+With multiple Locutus configurations possible for multiple Locutus deployments (whether through Jenkins or otherwise), the possibilities really are nearly limitless.
-See [Future Considerations to Approach](#highlevel_future) and [Deploying both Change- and Manifest- driven via Jenkins](#deployment_jenkins_hybrid_driven) for further info....
+See [Future Considerations to Approach](#highlevel_future) and [Deploying both Change- and Manifest- driven via Jenkins](#deployment_jenkins_hybrid_driven) for further info.

 <A NAME="current_manifest_driven_approach"></A>